apage99/rural_imm/README.md

 - All code and documentation changes were reviewed in the repository context before being kept.
 - Final setup instructions, verification steps, and outcomes were validated against the local project by running the actual commands in this workspace.

-### What To Review

-If you are reviewing the assignment for engineering quality, the most relevant areas are:

-1. Authentication flow and session refresh handling.
-2. Protected routing and navigation behavior.
-3. Destination CRUD flow, including validation and error handling.
-4. Testability of the current structure and the separation between API, auth, and feature layers.